 Oxfam’s operations inside Syria focus on the provision of clean water to conflict-affected populations by setting up and repairing water infrastructure, water trucking and repairing of wells.
-By January 2016, 48 projects have been completed and 14 others are being implemented.
-We estimate that we are reaching at least 1.5 million people.
-We have brought two water treatment plants back on-line using multiple truck-sized generators, capable of continuously pumping more than 700,000 extra liters of water per hour – enough to deliver safe water to around 500,000 people.
+By January 2016, 48 projects had been completed and 14 others are being implemented.
+We estimate that we have reached at least two million people with some from of assistance in the past year.
+We have brought two water treatment plants back on-line using multiple truck-sized generators, capable of continuously pumping more than 700,000 extra litres of water per hour – enough to deliver safe water to around 500,000 people.
 We continue to scale up our program within the country.

 We have also undertaken water treatment activities, improved sewage systems, and worked on hygiene promotion in schools.